inSileco/graphicsutils/README.md

 Interactive functions
 ---------------------

-Some functions are interactive are fairly understandable !
-So, try:
+Some functions are interactive and fairly understandable !
+So, I suggest you try:

 ``` r
 pickColors()